jasontorres/jquery.dialogue.js/README.md

 Credits
 ------------
-Most credits go to http://thrivingkings.com/apprise for the Initial Code and the CSS.
+Most credits go to http://thrivingkings.com/apprise for the initial code and the CSS.
 We're using it on our app and we've been improving and refactoring it eventually rewriting everything again from scratch.

 Others